 Suppose we want to plot the raw absorbance with respect to frequency.
-Once gnuplot is opened on the terminal (type gnuplot), it is sufficient to type where 1:3 stands for "first column assigned to x axis and third column to y axis".
-The plot of the raw absorbance appears on the screen and can be saved with the command
+Once gnuplot is opened on the terminal (type gnuplot), it is sufficient to type plot 'IRSPEC.DAT' using 1:3 where 1:3 stands for "first column assigned to x axis and third column to y axis".
+The plot of the raw absorbance appears on the screen and can be saved with the command in order to obtain the reflectance along the first polarization direction, and plot 'IRSPEC.DAT' using 1:8 for the reflectance along the second direction.

 '''

-plot 'IRSPEC.DAT' using 1:3

-'''

-'''

 save 'name_plot'

-'''

 If we want to save the plot as a Post-Script

-'''

 set size 1.0, 0.6

 set terminal postscript portrait enhanced mono dashed lw 1 "Helvetica" 14

 set output "my-plot.ps"

 replot

-'''

 In a similar way, we can type

 plot 'IRSPEC.DAT' using 1:7

+'''